benprisby/personal-website/content/blog/revamping-this-website/index.md

 ### Accessibility Improvements

 While this is area I'm still coming up to speed on, making the site more accessible for screen readers is important to me.
-The PageInsights report flagged a few issues with `aria-label` tags that I fixed, but I took the opportunity to also clean up `alt` tags on images and add additional `aria-*` tags on certain primary items to ensure they are descriptive.
+The PageSpeed Insights report flagged a few issues with `aria-label` tags that I fixed, but I took the opportunity to also clean up `alt` tags on images and add additional `aria-*` tags on certain primary items to ensure they are descriptive.
 There is still much more to do on this front, but the site is in better shape than initially.

 ## Conclusion